 History of Broadacre

-1899 Mar 25th Arthur Walwyn Burdett of Foremark, Knowle, redeems the land tax of 3s & 6d per annum for £5 5s plus 36p duty on the front fields and marl pits of the Packwood estate, which were being farmed by Edward Tallis and James Tallis.
+1899 Mar 25th Arthur Burdett of Foremark, Knowle, redeems the land tax of 3s & 6d per annum for £5 5s plus 36p duty on the front fields and marl pits of the Packwood estate, which were being farmed by Edward Tallis and James Tallis.

 1899 Dec 30th Henry Aylesbury Walker Aylesbury of the Shails settlements sells to Arthur Burdett, roadside fields and marl pits, 6 acres 23 perches for £522.
 Where Broadacre is to be built behind the farm house is marked as garden.
 To the side is marked orchard.

 1900 Oct 26th Arthur W. Burdett sells to John Elwell, of Hillcote Knowle the same roadside fields and marl pits for £450.
 Not sure why it was so much less.

-Maes y Garnedd has been demolished and rebuilt as Woodford and is now owned by Mr G. W. Joyce.
+Maes y Garnedd has been re-built as Woodford and is now owned by Mr G. W. Joyce.

-Woodford is owned by J Preston Hytch Esq.
+Woodford is now owned by J Preston Hytch Esq.

 1942 Sep 30th Conveyance Lady Edith Lizzie Curtis to John Woolman for £7,250